codetriage-readme-bot/Master-of-Destiny/README.md

 waterwheels, corkscrews, tracks, steam and plenty of other mechanical elements will be added eventually to allow for even more fun.

-When managing a *Skyspace* settlement, as the seasons come and go you must provide food, shelter, occupation, and creature comforts for your characters, or they might die or go insane.
+When managing a *Master of Destiny* settlement, as the seasons come and go you must provide food, shelter, occupation, and creature comforts for your characters, or they might die or go insane.
 You must also defend not only against the elements but also against beasts and malevolent